-Additionally, an elevator pitch does not always take place in person, so an equivalent pitch for use in written correspondence is another important marketing tool for you and your company.
+Additionally, an elevator pitch does not always take place in person.
+An equivalent pitch for use in written correspondence is another important marketing tool for you and your company.

 Stand out in the marketplace

-When business leaders cultivate their personal brand on places such as LinkedIn, they can guide how they are perceived by others.
+A strong brand identity has traditionally been a tactic for large companies.
+When business leaders cultivate their personal brand on places such as LinkedIn, they can guide how others perceive them.

 Developing the perfect elevator pitch